YugangW/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt.html.md

 ## <a id="topic113"></a>How Memory Limits Work

-Setting `MEMORY_LIMIT` on a resource queue sets the maximum amount of memory that all active queries submitted through the queue can consume for a segment instance.
+Setting `MEMORY_QUOTA` on a resource queue sets the maximum amount of memory that all active queries submitted through the queue can consume for a segment instance.
 The amount of memory allotted to a query is the queue memory limit divided by the active statement limit. \(Use the memory limits in conjunction with statement-based queues rather than cost-based queues.\) For example, if a queue has a memory limit of 2000MB and an active statement limit of 10, each query submitted through the queue is allotted 200MB of memory by default.
 The default memory allotment can be overridden on a per-query basis using the `statement_mem` server configuration parameter \(up to the queue memory limit\).
 Once a query has started running, it holds its allotted memory in the queue until it completes, even if during execution it actually consumes less than its allotted amount of memory.

 You can use the `statement_mem` server configuration parameter to override memory limits set by the current resource queue.
-At the session level, you can increase `statement_mem` up to the resource queue's `MEMORY_LIMIT`.
+At the session level, you can increase `statement_mem` up to the resource queue's `MEMORY_QUOTA`.
 This will allow an individual query to use all of the memory allocated for the entire queue without affecting other resource queues.

 The value of `statement_mem` is capped using the `max_statement_mem` configuration parameter \(a superuser parameter\).
-For a query in a resource queue with `MEMORY_LIMIT` set, the maximum value for `statement_mem` is `min(MEMORY_LIMIT, max_statement_mem)`.
-When a query is admitted, the memory allocated to it is subtracted from `MEMORY_LIMIT`.
-If `MEMORY_LIMIT` is exhausted, new queries in the same resource queue must wait.
+For a query in a resource queue with `MEMORY_QUOTA` set, the maximum value for `statement_mem` is `min(MEMORY_QUOTA, max_statement_mem)`.
+When a query is admitted, the memory allocated to it is subtracted from `MEMORY_QUOTA`.
+If `MEMORY_QUOTA` is exhausted, new queries in the same resource queue must wait.
 This happens even if `ACTIVE_STATEMENTS` has not yet been reached.
 Note that this can happen only when `statement_mem` is used to override the memory allocated by the resource queue.

 For example, consider a resource queue named `adhoc` with the following settings:

--   `MEMORY_LIMIT` is 1.5GB
+-   `MEMORY_QUOTA` is 1.5GB
 -   `ACTIVE_STATEMENTS` is 3

 By default each statement submitted to the queue is allocated 500MB of memory.
 Now consider the following series of events: